How services workEstimated reading time: 5 minutes

 When you create a service, you specify which container image to use and which commands to execute inside running containers.
 You also define options for the service including:

-- the port where the swarm will make the service available outside the swarm
+- the port where the swarm makes the service available outside the swarm

 - an overlay network for the service to connect to other services in the swarm